codelyfe/ShipWr3ck-Web-Browser/README.md

 ## 🔒 Privacy & Security Features

-ShipWr3ck includes extensive privacy controls to protect your identity and prevent tracking.
+ShipWr3ck Web Browser includes extensive privacy controls to protect your identity and prevent tracking.
 All privacy features can be toggled from the secondary menu (click the menu icon in the top bar).

 ### Privacy Toggles